Restaurants in Barcelona

 Catalonia is a premier wine region for Spain and the birthplace of Cava sparkling wine.
 Dark red grapes in the region make for the darker 'black' wine, or vi negre, a stronger red concoction.
 Dry white wines come second to the Cava in popularity among tourists and locals alike.

-Barcelona restaurants open around 8am and typically remain open until midnight.
+Barcelona's restaurants usually open around 8am (if they are open for breakfast that is) and typically remain open until midnight.
 Supper hours are very late, with most residents opting to dine between 9pm and 10pm.

-One of the most well known seafood restaurant in Barcelona, Botafumeiro consistently presents the finest regional cuisine of Galicia and prides itself on the freshness of its fish, clams, mussels, lobster, crayfish and scallops, which are either kept in large tanks near the entrance or flown in daily from Galicia.
+One of the most well known seafood restaurants in Barcelona, Botafumeiro consistently presents the finest regional cuisine of Galicia and prides itself on the freshness of its fish, clams, mussels, lobster, crayfish and scallops, which are either kept in large tanks near delivered daily from the ocean.
 The impeccable treatment of customers and the private atmosphere makes this a perfect dining experience for both business and pleasure.
 Open for lunch and dinner daily.
 Reservations essential.

 Telephone: +34 93 218 4230

-For almost a century this restaurant has been a family-run business and today the homey atmosphere still welcomes patrons with its old-fashioned wooden panelling, and time-tested culinary fare.
+For almost a century this restaurant has been a family-run business and today the homey atmosphere still welcomes patrons with its old-fashioned, wooden panelling, and time-tested, traditional fare.
 Catalán paintings from the 1950s serve as reminders of Agut's time as a meeting place for artists and writers.
 The hearty food includes such dishes as sweet and sour wild duck, layers of pastry filled with Catalán sausage and mushrooms, or monkfish with prawns, while desserts are light and creative.
 Not to be confused with the Agut d'Avignon restaurant nearby.
-Closed Monday; no dinner on Sunday.
-Closed in August.
+Closed on Mondays, no dinner on Sundays and the restaurant closes in August.